Bio

 The bulk of Jimmy’s writing output is through his live shows and ALL of his tour shows / DVDs and Netflix Specials are written by him (personally).

 Videos from his Heckle Amnesty series sometimes include brand new jokes.
 As he’s “burnt” this material, by broadcasting them, they are unlikely to end up in a Netflix special.
-Check out the tag of Joke (here) to catch up on any that you may have missed.
+Check out the New Material page (here) to catch up on any that you may have missed.

 He’s known as being a generous collaborator, frequently helping other comics with developing a joke idea.
 An example of this would be Nikki Glaser (here) who made it known that Jimmy had given her a great joke for the Roast of Tom Brady.
 A video example of him workshopping material, with 2 other comics, is the We Might Be Drunk 2023 podcast (here).